Why Turkuaz?

 Calm & balance

-A gentle stabiliser that eases anxiety, softens emotional turbulence and restores inner harmony.
+A gentle stabilizer that calms, softens, and restores inner harmony.

 Healing